firebase007/logRocket-rabbit-tutorial/README.md

 ## Starting the application?
-To start the application, run `npm start` from the terminal.
+To start the application, run `npm run dev` from the terminal.
 This will start the `server.js` file and also run the `consumer.js` file